Forever empowering the talents of tomorrow

 However, they were not left without professional advice!
-A few months prior to their final presentations and before diving into their group research, the young talents were given detailed insight into ranges, product line management and development processes by PUMA’s Adam Pieters (Head of Product Line Management Sportstyle Footwear) “It was a fantastic experience for everyone involved”, states student Lea Szugger, remembering the kick-off event at the Technical University of Nuremberg.
+A few months prior to their final presentations and before diving into their group research, the young talents were given detailed insight into ranges, product line management and development processes by PUMA’s Adam Pieters (Head of Product Line Management Sportstyle Footwear).

 Professor Riedmüller recalls that all of his students worked with true heart and dedication.
 As the groups gathered at the PUMA Headquarters in Herzogenaurach to present their finalised projects, they definitely lived up to their Professor’s promise!
 Colourful mood boards, carefully customised shoes, flyers, T-shirts, individualised business cards and self-produced videos, provided a brilliant display of their creativity.